Seasonal Affective Disorder (SAD)

 Seasonal Affective Disorder (SAD) is a form of depression that only affects people during certain seasons.

-The majority of SAD symptoms are the same as depression, but additionally people will feel they need to sleep more and eat more.
-SAD is most severe between December and February.
 The condition is thought to be linked to the sun and a lack of daylight hours during winter, but people can experience SAD during other months too.

 Common Experiences of SAD